New Patient Registration

 Please ask at reception if you would like to check whether you live within the catchment area.
 In deciding whether or not to accept a patient, the practice will not discriminate on grounds of disability or medical condition, age, appearance, race, gender, social class, religion or sexual orientation.
 If an application is refused the applicant will be given the reason for refusal in writing.

 You can either register online using the form below or come into the practice.

 To help aid us in the registration process when attending we ask that you bring with you:

-One photographic ID (passport, driving licence etc.) and one proof of residency, this can be any of the following: bank statement, utility bill (gas, electricity or water) council tax bill or land line telephone bills (we do not accept mobile phone bills).
+One photographic ID (passport, driving licence etc.) and one proof of residency, this can be any of the following: bank statement, utility bill (gas, electricity or water) council tax bill or land line telephone bills.
 These must be dated within the last three months.
-These documents are required for each adult registering.

 Bringing proof of address and ID with you to register will help us match up your medical records and will make for a smoother registration process.

 Online Medical Questionnaire For New Patients.
 This form is submitted electronically to the practice.
 We will then contact you to book a health check appointment.
 If you need an appointment to see a doctor please contact reception and an appointment will be booked for you.
 When you come for your first appointment we ask you bring in your proof of ID and address and hand to reception.